J&K: At least 12 dead, several injured in stampede at Vaishno Devi shrine

 Jammu and Kashmir’s lieutenant governor announced there will be an inquiry into the stampede.

-At least 12 devotees died and 14 were injured in a stampede at the Mata Vaishno Devi shrine in Jammu and Kashmir early on Saturday, NDTV reported.
+At least 12 devotees died and 13 were injured in a stampede at the Mata Vaishno Devi shrine in Jammu and Kashmir early on Saturday, The Indian Express reported.
 The incident took place due to a huge rush of devotees, outside the sanctum sanctorum of the shrine.

-“All the injured have been taken to a hospital,” Mukesh Singh, Additional Director General of Police said.
+“All the injured have been taken to a hospital,” Mukesh Singh, Additional Director General of Police said, NDTV reported.

+The 13 injured pilgrims are reportedly in critical condition.
+They have been taken to the Narayana Super Speciality Hospital for treatment.

 A huge number of devotees entered the Vaishno Devi Bhawan without permission slips, NDTV quoted officials as saying.
 However, according to The Indian Express, the stampede occurred after police baton-charged some devotees to control the large number of people in the area.
 More than 25,000 pilgrims had reportedly been allowed to make their way to the shrine.